aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 ### Applying the action

-After this initial preparation transaction, all contracts and addresses related to the plugin, as well as their permissions, are known and the DAO can decide if the proposal should be accepted or denied.
+After this initial preparation transaction, the addresses and permissions related to the plugin become apparent.
+The members of a governance plugin with permissions can decide if the installation proposal should be accepted or denied.

-Once the proposal has passed, the actions specified in the `Action[]` array get executed and the prepared `PluginSetup` is used to install the plugin into the DAO.
+Once the proposal has passed, the actions specified in the `Action[]` array can get executed and the `applyInstallation()` action is used to complete the installation of the plugin into the DAO.

 This is processed as follows:

 1. The DAO temporarily grants the `ROOT_PERMISSION_ID` permission to the `PluginSetupProcessor`.
 This is needed so that the processor can modify the DAO's permissions settings to set up the plugin.
-2. This `Action` calls the `processInstallation`, `processUpdate`, or `processUninstallation` method in the `PluginSetupProcessor`, containing the permissions list as argument.
+2. This `Action` calls the `applyInstallation`, `applyUpdate`, or `applyUninstallation` method in the `PluginSetupProcessor`, containing the permissions list as argument.
 The permission hash is compared with the stored hash to make sure that the permission didn’t change.
    In addition to the above, the update process also upgrades the logic contract to which the proxy points too.
 3. If the hash is valid, the list is processed and `PluginSetupProcessor` conducts the requested sequence of `grant`, `grantWithCondition` and `revoke` calls on the owning DAO.
    Finally, the `PluginSetupProcessor` asks the DAO to revoke the `ROOT_PERMISSION_ID` permission from itself.